A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Architecture, Developments, and Tools of the Metaverse

-\item \textit{Blockchain:} The distributed ledge technologies provided by the blockchain will be the key to preserving the value and universality of virtual goods, as well as establishing the economic ecosystem within the Metaverse.
+\item \textit{Blockchain:} The DLT provided by the blockchain will be the key to {provide proof-of-ownership of} virtual goods, as well as establishing the economic ecosystem within the Metaverse.
 It is difficult for current virtual goods to be of value outside the platforms on which they are traded or created.
 Blockchain technology will play an essential role in reducing the reliance on such centralization.
 For example, a Non-fungible token (NFT) serves as a mark of a virtual asset's uniqueness and authenticates one's ownership of the asset \cite{wang2021non}.
 This mechanism protects the value of virtual goods and facilitates peer-to-peer trading in a decentralized environment.
 As virtual worlds in the Metaverse are developed by different parties, the user data may also be managed separately.
 To enable seamless traversal across virtual worlds, multiple parties will need to access and operate on such user data.
 Due to value isolation among multiple blockchains, cross-chain is a crucial technology to enable secure data interoperability.
-In addition, the blockchain technology has found recent successes in managing edge resources \cite{yang2019integrated}.
+In addition, blockchain technology has found recent successes in managing edge resources \cite{yang2019integrated}.
 We discuss these concepts in Section \ref{sec:blockchain}. \end{itemize}

 \end{enumerate}